Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 disc.”
 Fanfare (Colin Clarke) July/August2016

-is a poetic artist who teams beautifully with superb orchestra colleagues and
+artist who teams beautifully with superb orchestra colleagues and sensitive

 CD825 Sound samples (mp3 files) Click on the link